pysmatch.Matcher

 Parameters:

-• data (pd.DataFrame) – The DataFrame (either original or matched) to use.
+• data (pd.DataFrame) – The DataFrame (original or matched) to use.

 • var (str) – The categorical variable name.